 Getting Treatment for Alcoholism

 When the time comes that the alcoholic is ready to enter a treatment program they will participate in a variety of different therapeutic activities.
-Rehab will begin with a medical detoxification, where the residual toxins from the alcohol are expelled during a supervised process that takes about one week.
+Rehab will begin with a residential detoxification, where the residual toxins from the alcohol are expelled during a supervised process that takes about one week.
 Once the individual has stabilized, they will be ready to engage in therapy.

 Psychotherapy is the core treatment element in most alcohol rehabilitation programs.
 Psychotherapy will be provided in both individual one-on-one sessions and small group sessions, and often focuses on making important behavioral changes.
 Most rehabs will address the challenges that alcoholism has wrought on the client’s spouse and children by providing couples counseling and family therapy.
 Anger management and conflict resolution are other recovery tools that are often taught in rehab, both of which will help the family going forward.
 While in treatment, that important question–Why are alcoholics so mean to the ones they love?—is addressed, which helps begin the healing process for both the alcoholic and their loved ones who have suffered verbal or physical abuse at their hands.